 No matter where your DNS records are hosted, you can set up the DNS records to use your domain for the URL for a public website hosted on Office 365 or with a different hosting provider.

 Office 365 proactively checks your DNS records to find and help fix DNS issues.
-If your DNS records don't match what we expect them to be, you'll receive a notification in the Office 365 admin center, along with information that tells you how to fix the possible issues that have been identified.
+If your DNS records don't match what we expect them to be, you'll receive a notification in the Microsoft 365 admin center, along with information that tells you how to fix the possible issues that have been identified.

 For more information, see How Office 365 manages DNS records or, for Office 365 operated by 21Vianet, see Create DNS records for Office 365 when you manage your DNS records.